 Road Work Ahead

-The following are areas scheduled for road and other major infrastructure work expected to affect traffic in the near future.
+The following areas are scheduled for or are currently undergoing road and other major infrastructure work that is expected to affect traffic.

 Sewer & Watermain Work